pixelkey/stable-diffusion-3-notebook/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache2 License.

 ---